bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 			$> export CUDA_HOME="/usr/local/cuda-5.5"
 			$> make CUDA_HOME="/usr/local/cuda-4.1"

-	 *bioNMF-GPU* will be compiled with CUDA Toolkit version *4.1*.
+	 *NMF-mGPU* will be compiled with CUDA Toolkit version *4.1*.

-   * Since the `env.sh` script also requires the path to your CUDA Toolkit (see chapter 6.1 *"Execution environment"*), you can perform both actions in a single step by executing such script *before* compiling *bioNMF-GPU*.
+   * Since the `env.sh` script also requires the path to your CUDA Toolkit (see chapter 6.1 *"Execution environment"*), you can perform both actions in a single step by executing such script *before* compiling *NMF-mGPU*.
      That is,

 			$> .  env.sh  "/path/to/CUDA"